- Parents often worry unnecessarily!

 - What to do when your baby strains

 - How we can help!

-> Unfortunately, these changes frequently occur at a time when MANY infants are becoming increasingly IRRITABLE and so parents naturally assume there is a connection.
-However, in MOST situations changes in bowel habits have NOTHING to do with an infant's irritable behavior.
+Unfortunately, these changes frequently occur at a time when many babies are becoming increasingly irritable and so parents naturally assume there is a connection.
+However, in most situations changes in bowel habits have nothing to do with an infant\'s irritable behavior.

-> When your baby is breastfed
+When your baby is breastfed